-

 In 1936, per U.S. City Directories, 1822-1995, Charles and Clara lived at 703 N. Sherman Drive, Indianapolis, Indiana.
 Charles was a laborer at the time.

 According to the 1940 United States Federal Census, Charles, Clara, and Mary lived at 102 North West 21 Street, Indianapolis, Marion County, Indiana.
-Charles was 61, Clara was 52, and Mary was 74 years old at the time.
+Charles was 61, Clara was 52, and Mary was 75 then.
 Each had completed 8th grade.
 Charles was a Custodian at an apartment house.
 He made $680 working 34 hours per week.
 Clara was a Sewing Machine Instructor at a Department Store.
 She made $350 working 26 hours per week.

 In 1952, per U.S. City Directories, 1822-1995, Charles and Clara lived at 102 East 21st Street, Indianapolis, Marion County, Indiana.
 He worked as a Custodian at the time.